mobilemutex/GhidraCalculator/README.md

 - **Multi-base Display**: Simultaneous hex, decimal, binary, and octal display
 - **Input Mode Switching**: Switch between hex/dec/bin/oct input modes
-- **Standard Operations**: Addition, subtraction, multiplication, division, modulo
+- **Standard Operations**: Addition, subtraction, multiplication, division, modulo, flip sign
 - **Bitwise Operations**: AND, OR, XOR, NOT, NOR, Rotate, Shift
 - **Quick Increment/Decrement**: ±1, ±0x10, ±0x100, ±0x1000 buttons
 - **Value Marking**: Mark and recall values
-- **Real-time Conversion**: See values in all number bases simultaneously
 - **History Window**: See previous calculations
-  - Double-click to jump to resulting address, if it's a valid address
+  - Double-click to jump to resulting address if it's a valid address
   - Load result into calculator
-- **Context Menu Integration**: Right-click in disassembler to:
+- **Context Menu Integration**:
+  - Right-click in disassembler to:
     - Add addresses to calculator
     - Add memory values to calculator
     - Add scalar operands to calculator
     - Mark addresses for distance calculation
     - Mark values for comparison operations
     - Perform addition, subtraction, and xor'ing of marked values
+  - Right click in decompiler to:
-  - Add constants from right-click menu in Decompiler window
+    - Add constants to calculator
+    - Mark constants

+Submit new feature ideas as a Github issue and I will implement them!

 ## Screenshots